 Adoration of the Blessed Sacrament

-In the Catholic tradition, adoration is a powerful and deeply transformative and restorative way to encounter our Living God.
-The Catholic Church proclaims that a miracle occurs each mass, that Christ our Lord becomes physically present in the bread and wine offered as the Holy Eucharist.
+In the Catholic Church, Adoration is a powerful and deeply transformative and restorative way to encounter our Living God.
+The Catholic Church proclaims that a miracle occurs each Mass, that Christ our Lord becomes physically present in the bread and wine offered as the Holy Eucharist.
 The belief in the power of adoration springs from this belief.
 When the priest consecrates the bread and wine (meaning these become the body and blood of Jesus), these hosts are truly the body of Christ.
 Some of these hosts are stored in our church's tabernacle.

-Adoration is offered each week on Thursdays, from 12:00 noon to 8:00 p.m.
+Adoration is offered each week on Thursdays, from 12:00 noon to 8:00 p.m, and after morning Mass on Saturdays, from 7:45-8:45a.m.
 Solemn prayers of blessing begin and end this experience, and those gathered at noon or 8:00 p.m. are welcome to pray these.
-Our Church offers bookets on praying a holy hour, with different recommendations for making the most of this prayer experience.
-These are available inside in the gathering space, that area found immeidately entering the Church, before the pews and main nave, etc. Please do check the weekly bulletin as these times are occasionally adjusted.
+Our Church offers booklets on praying a holy hour, with different recommendations for making the most of this prayer experience.
+These are available inside in the gathering space, that area found immediately entering the Church, before the pews and main nave, etc. Please check the weekly bulletin as these times are occasionally adjusted.